dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/index.md

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)

 If you run your ASP.NET Core app on Windows, HttpSys is an alternative to Kestrel.
-You can use HttpSys for scenarios where you need one of its features that Kestrel doesn't support.
+You can use HttpSys for scenarios where you expose your app to the Internet and you need HttpSys features that Kestrel doesn't support.

 ![HttpSys to Internet](httpsys/_static/httpsys-to-internet.png)

+HttpSys can also be used for applications that are exposed only to an internal network.

 ![HttpSys to internal network](httpsys/_static/httpsys-to-internal.png)